CALL FOR PAPERS

 - The future of epidemics and racial inequity

-By April 2, 2021, please submit your 500-word panel or 250-word individual paper abstract to the attention of Dr. Michelle Commander, Associate Director and Curator of the Lapidus Center for the Historical Analysis of Transatlantic Slavery at the Schomburg Center for Research in Black Culture at lapidusconference at gmail dot com.
-Decisions will be sent in May.
+By May 7, 2021 (extended deadline), please submit your 500-word panel or 250-word individual paper abstract to the attention of Dr. Michelle Commander, Associate Director and Curator of the Lapidus Center for the Historical Analysis of Transatlantic Slavery at the Schomburg Center for Research in Black Culture at lapidusconference at gmail dot com.
+Decisions will be sent in June.